Laxa in Leirarsveit, Iceland

 The upper river runs through a high, narrow valley and the pools have a rocky nature.
 Here there are two attractive waterfalls and downstream of that the river then passes through an area of lush meadows with pools ideal for fishing the hitch.

-Accommodation at the lodge is based on single rooms with an en-suite bathroom and shower.
-In the case of sharing a rod, sharing a room will be necessary.
-The lodge has eight rooms for the seven rods allowing for a little flexibility if taken by a private party.
+Accommodation at the lodge is based on single rooms with an ensuite bathroom and shower for each rod.
+The lodge has eight rooms for the seven rods allowing for a little flexibility if taken by a private party and with additional rod sharers.